The Annual Canvass and Rolling Register explained

 - New electors can be added by writing their details on the form.

 - Registration details can be changed by putting a tick in the appropriate box or crossing out a pre-printed tick where necessary.

 The information collected during the Annual Canvass is used to compile the Register of Electors for the following year.
-This Register is published on 1 December and is in force for 12 months.
+The next Register will be published on 17 February and is in force until 30 November 2014.

 Rolling registration allows the Electoral Services Office to add new residents to the electoral register outside of the annual canvass period.
-This happens at the beginning of each month during the months of January to September, as long as the individual making the application is qualified and completes an electoral registration form.
-Deletions and amendments are also made each month during the months of January to September.
+This happens at the beginning of each month during the months outside of the annual canvass, as long as the individual making the application is qualified and completes an electoral registration form.
+Deletions and amendments are also made each month.

 Applications for registration must be received by the Electoral Services office by a cut off date each month.
 Applications received on or before the cut off date will be included on the register on the first working day of the following month.

 |If we receive your application to be included on the Electoral Register by:||You will be included on the Electoral Register (providing no objections are made) from:|

 |Tuesday 11 December 2012||Wednesday 2 January 2013|

 |Thursday 7 February 2013||Friday 1 March 2013|